Johndevils/arsynox-mail/README.md

 wrangler dev
 ```

-This will start a local development server, and you can access your application at `http://localhost:8787`.
+This will start a local development server, and you can access your application at `http://localhost:8787/index.html`.

 ## 📖 Usage

-1.  **Open the App**: Navigate to your deployed `workers.dev` URL.
+1.  **Open the App**: Navigate to your deployed `workers.dev` URL with `/index.html` at the end (e.g., `https://arsynox-mail.your-subdomain.workers.dev/index.html`).
 2.  **Generate Email**: Click the "Generate New Email" button to create a new temporary email address.
 3.  **Copy Address**: Use the "Copy" button to copy the address to your clipboard.
 4.  **Receive Emails**: Send an email to the generated address from any email service.